Miss Oklahoma's Outstanding Teen

-The Miss Oklahoma's Outstanding Teen competition is the pageant that selects the representative for the U.S. state of Oklahoma in the Miss America's Outstanding Teen pageant.
+The Miss Oklahoma's Teen competition is the pageant that selects the representative for the U.S. state of Oklahoma in the Miss America's Teen pageant.

-Bella Brown of Choctaw was crowned Miss Oklahoma's Outstanding Teen on June 11, 2022 at the River Spirit Casino Resort in Tulsa, Oklahoma.
-She competed for the title of Miss America's Outstanding Teen 2023 at the Hyatt Regency Dallas in Dallas, Texas on August 12, 2022 where she was in the Top 11.
+Kynlee Schultheis of Tulsa was crowned Miss Oklahoma's Teen on June 8, 2024 at the River Spirit Casino Resort in Tulsa, Oklahoma.
+She will compete for the title of Miss America's Teen 2025 in January 2025.

 Results summary

 The year in parentheses indicates year of Miss America's Outstanding Teen competition the award/placement was garnered.